The Nuclear Data Section of IAEA, in accordance with the recommendation of the International Nuclear Data Committee

 In despite of the current IRDFF end-point energy 60 MeV (however already with several exceptions: 186W(n,γ) - 150 MeV; 31P(n,p)31Si, 92Mo(n,p)92mNb, 235,238U(n,f) and (n,γ), 239Pu(n,f) - 200 MeV), CRP will strive to evaluate and eventually add to the library the high threshold reactions with cross section peaks located between 20 and 100 MeV to meet requirements of the higher energy nuclear installations such as ADS.
 Often this is a set of several reactions (n,3-6n) on one of such isotope: 197Au, 169Tm, 209Bi, 59Co, 63Cu, 89Y, 93Nb.
 The set of such reactions are very convenient for neutron fluence monitoring and spectrum unfolding at the high energy accelerator driven neutron sources.

-The CRP will strive to stimulate new energy integrated (integral) and point energy (differential) cross section measurements and collect all other experimental information suitable for validation but which has not been used before: Cross Sections and Neutron Sources Spectra which are still missed in EXFOR (please report us about such data).
+The CRP will strive to stimulate new energy integrated (integral) and point energy (differential) cross section measurements and collect all other experimental information suitable for validation but not used so far, e.g. data missing in EXFOR: Cross Sections, Neutron Sources Spectra or 235U(n,f)PFNS.

 Cross sections and uncertainties: